Wabash River: Course

 At mile eighty-nine, the large Huntington Dam blocks the river.
 Built by the Army Corps of Engineers to make a reservoir, the dam creates the J. Edward Roush Lake.
 The lake is surrounded by park land and recreation areas and is about five miles (8 km) in length and a mile wide at its widest point.
-The mile-long stretch after the Huntington Dam is rarely navigable.
+The mile-long (1.6 km) stretch after the Huntington Dam is rarely navigable.
 No lock connects the two sections of the river, and the water is often very shallow.
 A second smaller dam at mile ninety-one presents a dangerous hazard, and the section between it and the Huntington Dam has been closed to boaters.

 At mile ninety-three the river is joined by its first major tributary, the Little River.
 The city of Huntington developed at the confluence of the two rivers.
 The tributary dramatically increases the volume of water in the Wabash at this point.
 Because of the dams on the Wabash, the Little River often carries more water than the Wabash.
 Additional minor tributaries raise the water level between Huntington and the city of Wabash.
 As the river passes Wabash and moves toward Peru, it splits, creating a series of islands; sandbars are common in the stretch.
 The river returns to a single channel at Peru, and flows through one of its most gentle stretches until reaching Logansport.
 Here the river again splits into multiple channels, divided by islands.
 Some of the channels are narrow and rocky, while the larger channels are navigable.

 Between Logansport and Delphi, at mile 176, is one of the few remaining stretches of the Wabash and Erie canal.
 It can be accessed at Delphi.
 Just past Delphi, the Wabash's second major tributary, the Tippecanoe River, joins the river.
 The confluence of the two rivers is part of Prophetstown State Park, the site of the 1811 Battle of Tippecanoe.
 The flow of the Tippecanoe into the Wabash raises its level dramatically.
 At this point, most large power boats can easily navigate the river at cruising speed.